 Sitting down with a drawing package like Visio or Lucidchart and your AWS Icon template pack is a daunting prospect.
 It's even more challenging if your AWS environment contains more than a handful of VPC's, EC2 instances or a load balancer or two.

 Not only do you need to manually draw out your VPC's and resources which can take hours or even days, once you have drawn the diagrams, you then need to keep them up to date if they are going to be of any practical use.
 As we all know, the minute you think you have your diagrams up to date, something changes or autoscales and your diagrams are out of date.
-That's where using automated AWS diagram software comes into play.
+That's where using an automated AWS diagram generator comes into play.

 AWS Network Architecture Diagrams